Potentash

 FacebookTwitterWhatsApp

 Generally, stalking can be defined as unwanted and obsessive attention by an individual or a group of individuals towards another person.
 The aim of stalking is to intimidate and harass.
-This form of intrusive behaviour can be through electronic means such as emails or text messages or physical means such a breaking into your house.
+This form of intrusive behaviour can be through electronic means, such as emails or text messages or physical means, such a breaking into your house.
 We featured the sad case of the lady who was stalked by a man she met in the story The Stranger Turned Stalker Who Terrorized Me.

-While Kenyan law does not have a definition for the term stalker or specific laws against stalking yet, there are several laws that you can refer to that can protect you and allow to seek legal reprieve when faced with a situation in which you feel that you are being stalked.
+While Kenyan law does not have a definition for the term stalker or specific laws against stalking yet, there are several laws that you can refer to that can protect you and allow you to seek legal reprieve when faced with a situation in which you feel that you are being stalked.

 The Communications Act defines an offensive message as one that is indecent or menacing in character and is meant to cause needless anxiety, annoyance or inconvenience.